outdreamer/build-a-cure/docs/tasks/example_scripts/cancer.md

 			- bacterial imbalances: treat bacterial imbalances like from antibiotics such as doxycycline with prebiotics/probiotics/antiinflammatories/antimicrobials (also avoid high acid foods which can cause acidosis which can cause microbe overgrowths)
 		- thyroid problems:
 			- treat thyroid problems, which can make cancer worse
-			- hypothyroidism: zinc, copper, iodine, tyrosine, ashwagandha, levothyroxine
+			- hypothyroidism: zinc, copper, iodine, tyrosine, ashwagandha, levothyroxine, avoid goitrogens (soy, broccoli, cabbage, brussel sprouts, millet)
 		- trouble breathing:
 			- treat acidosis, organ damage, allergic reactions, and other conditions that can cause breathing difficulty like autoimmune conditions, exercise indoors if outdoor air causes asthma
 		- fatigue: